smart-on-fhir/health-cards/docs/index.md

 ## Presenting Health Cards to a Verifier

 In this step, the verifier asks the user to share a COVID-19 result.
-The overall can be conveyed by presenting a QR code; by uplaoding a file; or by leveraging device-specific APIs.
+The overall can be conveyed by presenting a QR code; by uploading a file; or by leveraging device-specific APIs.
 Over time, we will endeavor to standardize presentation workflows including device-specific patterns and web-based exchange.

 ## Every Health Card can be embedded in a QR Code

-Our standard representation of a Health Card ensures that every Health Cards can be embedded in a QR Code.
+Our standard representation of a Health Card ensures that every Health Card can be embedded in a QR Code.
 When embedding a Health Card in a QR Code, the same JWS strings that appear as `.verifiableCredential[]` entries in a `.smart-health.card` file SHALL be encoded as Numerical Mode QR codes consisting of the digits 0-9 (see ["Numerical Encoding"](#numerical-encoding)).

 Ensuring Health Cards can be presented as QR Codes:

 * Allows basic storage and sharing of health cards for users without a smartphone
-* Allow smartphone-enabled users to print a usable backup
+* Allows smartphone-enabled users to print a usable backup
 * Allows full health card contents to be shared with a verifier

 The following limitations apply when presenting Health Card as QR codes, rather than engaging in device-based workflows:

 * Does not capture a digital record of a request for presentation
   * Verifier cannot include requirements in-band
   * Verifier cannot include purposes of use in-band